Spinal epidermoid cyst

-Unlike intracranial epidermoid cysts, which are almost always congenital in origin, most of spinal epidermoid cysts are acquired.
+Unlike intracranial epidermoid cysts, which are almost always congenital in origin, most spinal epidermoid cysts are acquired.
 Although present since birth, congenital epidermoid tumours often do not present until the second to fourth decade of life 5.
 Males are more commonly affected than females.

 Epidermoid cysts are commonly associated with spinal malformations such as spina bifida and hemivertebrae 8,9.

-Spinal epidermoid cysts may asymptomatic and discovered incidentally.
+Spinal epidermoid cysts may be asymptomatic and discovered incidentally.
 If symptomatic, motor disturbances, pain, sensory disturbances, and bowel or bladder dysfunction may be present 3.

 Epidermoid cysts are benign.
 Histologically, they consist of stratified squamous epithelium supported by an outer layer of collagenous tissue.
 Progressive desquamation and breakdown of keratin from the epithelial lining into the interior of the cyst produce the characteristic content 8.

 Congenital spinal epidermoids result from anomalous implantation of ectodermal cells during closure of the neural tube between the third and fifth week of embryonic life 1.